klaarnut/user-docs/en/apps-marketplace.md

 You can hire our developers to build it especially for you!

-The rest menus are for Laravel Developer to build private apps for you by structures in our [Developer Document](https://dev.rvsitebuilder.com).
+The rest menus are for Laravel Developer to build private apps for you.

 ![image](images/apps4.png)